Best & Worst Honda Pilot Years

 The 2023 Honda Pilot

 The 2023 Pilot ushers in the fourth generation, and boy, does it make an entrance.
 Honda’s gone all out, revamping this SUV inside and out.
-The new design is a head-turner, with streamlined lines, a bold front, and an interior that screams opulence.
+The new design is a head-turner, with sleek lines, a striking front, and an interior that screams opulence.

 Tech-wise, the 2023 Pilot is no slouch.
 The infotainment system gets a bigger, sharper touch screen.
 Apple CarPlay, Android Auto, and a Wi-Fi hotspot come standard – because staying connected is non-negotiable these days.